-Where a reference to the parent application in an otherwise allowable rule 147 divisional case, rule 60, or streamlined continuation case has inadvertently been omitted by the applicant, the examiner should insert the required reference by examiner's amendment (see § 201.11).
+Where a reference to the parent application in an otherwise allowable rule 60 case has in-advertently been omitted by the applicant, the examiner should insert the required reference by examiner's amendment (see § 201.11).

 References cited as being of interest by examiners when passing an application to issue will not be supplied to applicant.
 The references will be cited as usual on form PO-892, a copy of which will be attached to examiner's amendment form POL-37.